A minus sign that used to annoy me but now I know why it is there: The Kauffman bracket construction

 Up to a change in the variable $q$, the following is the well known construction of the Kauffman bracket \cite{Kauffman:1987}.

-\begin{Definition} Let $L$ be a link diagram (i.e. A link drawn as a curve is the plane with crossings).
+\begin{Definition} Let $L$ be a link diagram.
 Simplify $L$ using the following relations until the result is a polynomial in $q^{1/2}$ and $q^{-{1/2}}$.
 That polynomial, denoted by $K(L)$, is the Kauffman bracket of the link diagram.

 \begin{enumerate} \thicklines \item }

 \put(5,0.3){$=$}

 \put(9,-1){\line(0,1){3}} \put(12,-1){\line(0,1){3}}